 There are a couple of points to be mindful of when you’re considering multistreaming for the first time.

-For starters, you should know that if you run into a lagging problem or your video is abruptly taken down on the Facebook Live or Youtube platform; it’s not something Dacast has much control over.
-That’ll be an issue specific to Facebook and Youtube’s network and platform.
-With this in mind, you’ll also be bound by the rules of the other platforms, such as Facebook’s eight-hour live stream time limit and Youtube’s music copyright rules.
+For starters, you should know that if you run into a lagging problem or your video is abruptly taken down on the Facebook Live or YouTube platform; it’s not something Dacast has much control over.
+That’ll be an issue specific to Facebook and YouTube’s network and platform.
+With this in mind, you’ll also be bound by the rules of the other platforms, such as Facebook’s eight-hour live broadcast time limit and YouTube’s music copyright rules.

 Conclusion